getlantern/lantern/README.markdown

 * Error reporting needs to be improved.
 * Number.prototype.{toFixed,toExponential,toPrecision} are missing.
 * Does not support the (?!) or (?=) regular expression syntax (because Go does not)
+* JavaScript considers a vertical tab (\000B <VT>) to be part of the whitespace class (\s), while RE2 does not.
 * Really, error reporting could use some improvement.
 * For now, otto handles strings as UTF-8 rather than UTF-16.

 ### Regular Expression Syntax

-Go translates JavaScript-style regular expressions into something that is regexp package compatible.
+Go translates JavaScript-style regular expressions into something that is "regexp" package compatible.

 Unfortunately, JavaScript has positive lookahead, negative lookahead, and backreferencing, all of which are not supported by Go's RE2-like engine: https://code.google.com/p/re2/wiki/Syntax